Inspired by you, and your many moments lived.

 A Circular Mindset

-We also breathe new life into your heirloom and inherited jewelry through our Repurpose Project, recycling the metals and stones into entirely new and custom pieces.
+We also breathe new life into your heirloom and inherited jewelry through our Repurpose program, recycling the metals and stones into entirely new and custom pieces.

 While the jewelry industry is traditionally opaque, we believe in sharing our knowledge of materials sourcing, labor standards, production, and quality.